lkodinsson/MARS/Core/Characters/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Intelligence 11+, Trained in Sleight

 You may find any mundane item amongst your belongings as though you have always had it, but you must pay for the item normally.
 The item must be something you can easily carry and conceal, without causing you to become encumbered or requiring both hands to wield.
 If you don't have access to your belongings, then you can't use this talent.
 Any items paid for with this ability cost 10% less.
-This ability can be used a total number of times based on its advancement.
+This ability can be used a total number of times per rest based on its advancement.

 ##### Table: Always Prepared Steps & Cost
 | Step Cost | Total Cost | Ability Uses | Maximum Price<br/>(Before Discount) |